d9pouces/django-floor/doc/source/authentication.rst

 OAuth2 authentication
 ---------------------

 The package `django-allauth <http://django-allauth.readthedocs.io/en/latest/>`_ perfectly handles OAuth2 authentication from many providers.
 Please check its own documentation.
-Of course, it must be installed separately (it is not a dependency of Djangofloor) and `USE_ALL_AUTH` must be set to `True` (it should be valid since DjangoFloor autodetects the installed packages).
+Of course, it must be installed separately (it is not a dependency of Djangofloor) and at least one provider must be given in `ALLAUTH_PROVIDERS`.
-However, Djangofloor can help you.
-If `ALLAUTH_PROVIDERS` is defined (in your project defaults or in the deployment settings), then the following things are transparently done:

-  * `ALLAUTH_INSTALLED_APPS` contains the list of all corresponding Django apps (this list will be inserted `INSTALLED_APPS`),
+  * `INSTALLED_APPS` will contain the list of all required Django apps ,
   * :mod:`allauth.urls` is inserted in root urls,
   * :class:`allauth.account.auth_backends.AuthenticationBackend` is added to authentication backends.

 Of course, templates must be written.
-You can use when you deploy it, if :mod:`djangofloor.conf.mapping`.`ALLAUTH_MAPPING` is added to your `iniconf` mapping:
+You can define OAuth2 providers in a .ini config file:

 .. code-block:: ini
   :caption: /etc/yourproject/settings.ini

   [auth]
-  oauth2_providers = amazon,asana,bitbucket,tumblr
+  oauth2_providers = github,asana,bitbucket,tumblr

 LDAP authentication
 -------------------